JohnBorghi/Supporting_Scientific_Data/SSD_glossary.md

 **Persistent Identifier** - A digital identifier that permanently and unambiguously identifies a digital object or an individual.

 **Public Domain** - Describes circumstances when works are not protected by copyright and can be freely used, shared, or adapted by anyone.

+**Quality Assurance/Quality Control (QA/QC)** - Retrospective and prospective efforts to assure data quality.
+The terms are often used interchangeably.

 **ReadMe** - A simple text document that lays out how a user can find and use the file they are looking for.